 - 2 Tbspn fresh Thai basil, finely chopped

 - 2 Tbspn fresh Vietnamese mint, finely chopped

 - 2 Tbspn fresh coriander/cilantro leaves and stalks finely chopped.

 - Cut the chicken into 3 cm/1 inch squares for skewering.
 In a small bowl, whisk together the ingredients for the marinade.
 Place the chicken pieces in a glass dish.
 Pour the marinade over the chicken and stir to coat.
 Cover and place in the refrigerator and let the chicken marinate for 30 minutes to overnight.
 If using wooden skewers, soak them in water while the chicken is marinating.

 - Grease the grill on your BBQ or a large grill pan on your stove.
 Cook the chicken for 20 - 25 minutes, turning regularly until golden brown and cooked through.

 - Serve piping hot and serve with a side salad, rice or cauliflower rice.

-The above serving size is based on having 2 skewers each person.
-Marinating time may vary - it is not included in the prep time - please see additional recipe notes in blog post.
+The above serving size is based on having 2 chicken skewers each person.
+Marinating time may vary - it is not included in the prep time - please see the additional recipe notes in blog post.

 Nutrition InformationYield 3 Serving Size 2